rackerlabs/genestack/docs/openstack-skyline.md

         --from-literal=default-region="RegionOne"
 ```

+!!! note

-> Note all the configuration is in this one secret, so be sure to set your entries accordingly.
+    All the configuration is in this one secret, so be sure to set your entries accordingly.

 ## Run the deployment

-> [!TIP]
+!!! tip

-> Pause for a moment to consider if you will be wanting to access Skyline via your ingress controller over a specific FQDN.
+    Pause for a moment to consider if you will be wanting to access Skyline via your ingress controller over a specific FQDN.
 If so, modify `/opt/genestack/kustomize/skyline/fqdn/kustomization.yaml` to suit your needs then use `fqdn` below in lieu of `base`...

 ``` shell
 kubectl --namespace openstack apply -k /opt/genestack/kustomize/skyline/base